Introducing: The Amplitude Engine

 • If OB - DB is negative, shift that many columns to the right (towards -1, -2, etc., representing a weaker offensive stance or stronger defense).

 • 3.
-Add 4dF Roll: Roll 4dF.
-The result of this dice roll is added to your current shifted position.
+Add Single Action Roll Result: Add the result of your Single Action Roll (4dF) to your current shifted position.

 3. Amplitude (Amp) (Row Lookup)